 Skip to main content

-This guide walks through enabling sandboxes on a CoreWeave Kubernetes Service (CKS) cluster end to end.
+This guide walks through deploying sandboxes on a CoreWeave Kubernetes Service (CKS) cluster end to end.
 You’ll do the following:

 Use it when you need sandbox execution on a cluster and want to confirm the setup with a short Python run.
-The administrator steps create the profile and enable the runner.
+The administrator step deploys the runner and sets its policy.
 The researcher step runs sandboxes against it.
 For background on the components and how they fit together, see About CoreWeave sandboxes.
-The wizard and from-file tabs are equivalent.
-The from-file tabs accept YAML or JSON, which makes them a natural interface for agents (such as Claude Code or Codex) that author or modify profile and runner specs on your behalf.
+Each admin step in the following sections shows the same operation through the CoreWeave Intelligent CLI (cwic) and through direct curl calls against the control plane REST API.
+Pick whichever fits your workflow.
+The wizard and from-file cwic tabs are equivalent.
+The from-file and curl tabs accept YAML or JSON bodies, which makes them a natural interface for CI scripts and for agents (such as Claude Code or Codex) that author runner and policy documents on your behalf.

 Prerequisites